There are so many messages about how we should and shouldn’t parent our children.

-This video left me feeling conflicted and I have spent some time reflecting on it.
-I see a confident child who is empowered and full of self-worth.
-So amazing to watch!
-Imagine if the person who filmed this would have saw the act of climbing on the counter and immediately stopped it?
+However, imagine if the person who filmed this had seen the act of climbing on the counter and immediately stopped it?
 This wonderful, empowering moment would have been lost.
-Then I thought if I had walked into the bathroom and caught my daughter standing on the counter top, I probably would have immediately intervened and asked her to climb down.
-Why?
+Then I thought if I had walked into the bathroom and caught my daughter standing on the counter top, I probably would have intervened and asked her to climb down.

-As an early child hood educator, I frequently reflect on situations and I seek out their value.
+As an early childhood educator, I frequently reflect on situations, and I seek out their value.
 Often it’s easy to see the benefit of letting scenarios run their course.
-However, I must refer back to something I touched on earlier this week… it is completely different when it’s your own child.
+However, I must refer to something I’ve shared before… it is different when it’s your child.